Frequently Requested Statistics on Immigrants and Immigration in the United States

 How many immigrants reside in the United States?

-Check out the figure Number and Share of Total U.S. Population, 1850-2012 in MPI’s Data Hub (click on image) to see how immigrants’ share of the overall population has fluctuated over time.
+Check out the Number and Share of Total U.S. Population, 1850-2014 in MPI’s Data Hub to see how the immigrant share of the overall population has fluctuated over time.

 What are the historical numbers and shares of immigrants in the United States?

-Data on the nativity of the U.S. population were first collected in the 1850 decennial census.
-That year, there were 2.2 million immigrants in the United States, representing almost 10 percent of the total population.
+Data on the nativity of the U.S. population were first collected in 1850.
+That year, there were 2.2 million immigrants in the United States, nearly 10 percent of the total population.

-Between 1860 and 1920, immigrants as a share of the total population fluctuated between 13 and 15 percent, peaking at 15 percent in 1890, mainly due to high levels of European immigration.
+Between 1860 and 1920, the immigrant share of the total population fluctuated between 13 and nearly 15 percent, peaking at 14.8 percent in 1890, mainly due to high levels of European immigration.

-- Read about U.S. immigration trends and policies in the 20th century in Immigration and the United States: Recession Affects Flows, Prospects for Reform.
+- Read about U.S. immigration trends and policies in Immigration in the United States: New Economic, Social, Political Landscapes with Legislative Reform on the Horizon.

 How do today’s top source countries compare to those 50 years ago?

-In 2012, Mexican-born immigrants accounted for approximately 28 percent of the nearly 40.8 million foreign born in the United States, making them by far the largest immigrant group in the country.
-India was the second largest, closely followed by the China (including Hong Kong but not Taiwan), and the Philippines (each accounting for about 5 percent).
-El Salvador, Vietnam, Cuba, and Korea (each 3 percent), as well as the Dominican Republic and Guatemala (2 percent each), also were among the top ten countries of origin.
-Together, immigrants from these ten countries made up close to 60 percent of the U.S. immigrant population in 2012.
+In 2014, Mexican immigrants accounted for approximately 28 percent of the 42.4 million foreign born in the United States, making them by far the largest immigrant group in the country.
+India, closely trailed by China (including Hong Kong but not Taiwan), and the Philippines were the next largest countries of origin, accounting for about 5 percent each.
+El Salvador, Vietnam, Cuba, and Korea (3 percent each), as well as the Dominican Republic and Guatemala (2 percent each), rounded out the top ten.
+Together, immigrants from these ten countries represented close to 60 percent of the U.S. immigrant population in 2014.

-The predominance of immigrants from Latin American and Asian countries in the late 20th and early 21st centuries starkly contrasts with the trend seen in 1960 when immigrants tended to be from European countries.
-Italian-born immigrants made up 13 percent of all foreign born in 1960, followed by those born in Germany and Canada (accounting for about 10 percent each).
-In 1960s no single country accounted for more than 15 percent of the total immigrant population.
+The predominance of Latin American and Asian immigration in the late 20th and early 21st centuries starkly contrasts with the trend seen in 1960 when immigrants largely originated from Europe.
+Italian-born immigrants made up 13 percent of the foreign born in 1960, followed by those born in Germany and Canada (about 10 percent each).
+In the 1960s no single country accounted for more than 15 percent of the total immigrant population.

-- To view the top ten source countries by decade from 1960 to 2012, use the MPI Data Hub's Countries of Birth for U.S. Immigrants, 1960-Present interactive tool.
+- To view the top ten source countries by decade from 1960 to 2014, check out the Largest U.S. Immigrant Groups over Time, 1960-Present interactive tool.

-- To learn more about individual immigrant populations, check out our Spotlights on Mexican, Chinese, Indian, Filipino, Vietnamese, and Central American immigrants.
+- To learn more about specific immigrant populations, check out our Spotlight archive, which includes articles on Mexican, Indian, Chinese, South American, European, and Asian immigrants.

-Note: Some percentages do not add up to 100 due to rounding.
+Note: In some cases percentages do not add up to 100 due to rounding.

-In 2012, approximately 51 percent of the immigrant population was female; the share has fluctuated slightly during the past three decades.
-Women accounted for 53 percent of immigrants in 1980, 51 percent in 1990, and 50 percent in 2000.
+In 2014, approximately 51 percent of immigrants were female.
+The share has fluctuated slightly during the past three decades; women accounted for 53 percent of immigrants in 1980, 51 percent in 1990, and 50 percent in 2000.

 What is the age distribution of the immigrant population?

-Overall, the immigrant population in 2012 was older than the U.S.-born population: The median age of immigrants was 42.6 years, compared to 35.9 years among the native born.
+Overall, the immigrant population in 2014 was older than the U.S.-born population: The median age of immigrants was 43.5 years, compared to 35.9 years for the native born.

-In 2012, fewer than 1 percent of the foreign-born population was under the age of 5 (compared to 7 percent of the native-born population); 6 percent were ages 5 to 17 (compared to 19 percent in the U.S. -born population); 80 percent were ages 18 to 64 (60 percent for the native born); and the same proportions of immigrant and U.S.-born populations were age 65 and older (13 percent).
+In 2014, fewer than 1 percent of the foreign born were under age 5 (compared to 7 percent for the native born), less than 6 percent were ages 5 to 17 (compared to 19 percent), 80 percent were ages 18 to 64 (compared to 60 percent), and 14 percent were age 65 and older (roughly the same as 15 percent of the U.S. born).

-- See the age-sex pyramids of the total, native-born, and immigrant populations from 1970 to now as well as for the seven largest immigrant-origin groups in 2011.
+- See the age-sex pyramids of the native-born and immigrant populations from 1970 to now as well as for the eight largest immigrant-origin groups (with at least 1 million immigrants) in 2014.

 How many immigrants have entered the United States since 2000?